 Candidate 1: Paradise Trees

-Probably the most obscure of the hypotheses suggests red and green may go back to Paradise Plays, which were a traditional play performed on Christmas Eve about the Fall of Man and Adam and Eve’s banishment from the Garden of Eden.
+Probably the most obscure of the hypotheses suggests red and green may go back to “paradise plays,” which were traditional plays performed on Christmas Eve about Adam and Eve’s banishment from the Garden of Eden.
 The story can’t be recreated without a tree, so surviving stage instructions from one circa-12th-century play say that “divers trees be therein” (and since it was winter, any good-looking tree was probably an evergreen).
 You also need a fruit to hang from it—say, a red apple or a pomegranate.

-It’s widely thought that as the Paradise Play died out, the tree remained—and turned into the modern Christmas tree.
+It’s widely thought that as paradise plays died out, the tree remained—and turned into the modern Christmas tree.
 A view exists that the red of the fruit and the green of the tree linked the two colors in popular imagination with the Christmas season.

 Candidate 2: Holly